flyteorg/flyteidl/README.md

 1. Ensure Docker is installed locally.

-2. Run `docker-compose up` to start a dev container, and `docker-compose exec devcontainer bash` to SSH into it.
+2. If using Visual Studio Code, open the project in dev container.
+If not, run `docker-compose up` to start a dev container, and `docker-compose exec devcontainer bash` to SSH into it.

 ```bash
    docker-compose up -d